Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 - Does it leave the team in a better state afterward?
 - Is it worth the time and effort?

 If I can answer yes to these questions for both approaches, then the ultimate choice doesn't matter.
-If one of these questions is a "no", then it's easy to motivate when a specific solution/approach is not needed.
+If one of these questions is a "no", then it's easy to explain why a specific solution or approach isn't needed.

 Sometimes, you'll have to compromise for the greater good.
 And that's okay too.
 Leadership isn't about winning every argument; it's about making decisions that move the team forward.